-The most important items to review at first with a hosting provider are the technologies supported by the plan.
-Since DotNetNuke 4.x and later based on the ASP.NET 2.0 framework and utilizes SQL Server for its database backend we establish a minimum baseline of features that must be supported.
-This includes Windows based hosting with ASP.NET 2.0 support, and access to at least 1 SQL Server database.
+Your first step for review/consideration when looking at a hosting plan needs to be the technology that is supported by the provider.
+Since DotNetNuke 5.2.x and later are based on the ASP.NET 3.5 framework and utilize SQL Server for its database backend we establish a minimum baseline of features that must be supported.
+This includes Windows based hosting with ASP.NET 3.5 support, and access to at least 1 SQL Server database.
 Now these are minimum features that must be there before you can even install DotNetNuke, but it is very important to validate these features to ensure that you do not have a plan that will not work for you.
-(NOTE: DotNetNuke 5.2.x and later will require ASP.NET 3.5 to be installed on the hosting provider)

-Third-party dataproviders do exist to allow support of other database engines, however, the use of those is typically limited to more advanced users and their usage and requirements are well outside the scope of this article
+Third-party dataproviders do exist to allow support of other database engines (Such as MySQL), however, the use of those is typically limited to more advanced users and their usage and requirements are well outside the scope of this article

 Many people will often ask here what configuration is needed for SQL Server.
 Can we use a database on a shared server?
 Can we use SQL Express?
 Do we need SQL Standard Edition.
 These are all very valid questions and thankfully DotNetNuke supports running on all editions, in most cases express edition will work ok, as long as you have provisioned methods to ensure that backups are taken on a regular basis.
 Otherwise, the other editions will offer better performance under high load scenarios and are a must for sites with very intensive traffic or modules that are incredibly database intensive.

-The next areas that you need to investigate when selecting a hosting provider is the allotment of disk space and SQL Server database space.
-A typical clean DotNetNuke installation will result in a website file system size of 20-25Mb and a database file size of around 11-15Mb.
+The next areas that should be researched are the allotment of disk (File System) and database (SQL Server) space.
+A typical clean DotNetNuke installation will result in a website file system size of 40-45Mb and a database file size of around 11-15Mb.
 Ensuring that you have the proper room to grow on both the database and file system side is very important.
-To give you a general idea, this website which is hosted on a DNN installation that supports 5 individual portals, 200-250 tabs and over 3500 users has a database footprint of about 52Mb and a file system footprint of 500Mb.
+To give you a general idea, this website which is hosted on a DNN installation that supports 5 individual portals, 200-250 tabs and over 4500 users has a database footprint of about 54Mb and a file system footprint of 500Mb.
 This information was provided only as an example and is in now way an illustration of the type of space requirements your site might require.

 When considering the space needed for your site, you need to look at 2 different aspects.
 The first is how many files you will be loading; in 99.9% of circumstances files served to users via DotNetNuke are stored in the file system and not the database.
 Therefore these documents size will be deducted from your file system allotment and not the database.
 The second is to consider the number of pages, static html content, forum posts, users etc. This is the hard one as it is very hard to predict the growth of a site with any accuracy.
 However, all of these items are the direct makers of your database size.